MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/distribution/sales-order-processing.md

 >   **To enter a fulfillment order or invoice:**

 1. In the navigation pane, choose the Sales button, and then choose the Sales Order Transactions list.

 2. In the New group or its overflow menu, choose Fulfillment Order or Invoice to open the Sales Transaction Entry window.

 ![](media/e9545482a183bc887c4c22d127ba65c3.jpg)

-1. Enter or select the ID of the type of fulfillment order or invoice to enter.
+3. Enter or select the ID of the type of fulfillment order or invoice to enter.

-2. Enter a document number or accept the default entry.
+4. Enter a document number or accept the default entry.

-3. Enter or select a customer ID and ship-to address.
+5. Enter or select a customer ID and ship-to address.

-4. Choose the Customer E-mail Detail Entry expansion button to open the Sales Email Detail Entry window to update a customer's e-mail information for a transaction.
+6. Choose the Customer E-mail Detail Entry expansion button to open the Sales Email Detail Entry window to update a customer's e-mail information for a transaction.
 See *Updating a customer’s e-mail information for a sales transaction* on page 109 for more information.

->   The document type to send in e-mail must be available for the customer
->   before you can open the Sales E-mail Detail Entry window.
+>   The document type to send in e-mail must be available for the customer before you can open the Sales E-mail Detail Entry window.

-1. Enter the document date.
+7. Enter the document date.
 The date you enter will be used to update your sales records.
 To change the posting date or enter a requested ship date, choose the Date expansion button.

-2. You can create or select a batch ID to assign to the fulfillment order or invoice.
+8. You can create or select a batch ID to assign to the fulfillment order or invoice.

-3. Enter or select the site ID that the items will be sold from.
+9. Enter or select the site ID that the items will be sold from.
 The site ID will be used to allocate items from inventory and might be used to calculate taxes.

-##### **C H A P T E R 1 2** F U L F I L L M E N T O R D E R S A N D I N V O I C E S

-1. Enter the purchase order number if the customer has provided you with one.
+10. Enter the purchase order number if the customer has provided you with one.

->   The purchase order number will be printed on the fulfillment order or
+>   The purchase order number will be printed on the fulfillment order or invoice.
->   invoice.

-1. Enter or select a currency ID.
+11. Enter or select a currency ID.
 If the customer record has a currency ID assigned to it, the customer’s currency ID will appear as the default entry.

->   Use the Currency ID expansion button to open the Exchange Rate Entry window,
->   where you can change the rate type ID or the exchange rate.
-For information
->   about how exchange rates affect the transaction, see *Chapter 8,*
+>   Use the Currency ID expansion button to open the Exchange Rate Entry window, where you can change the rate type ID or the exchange rate.
+For information about how exchange rates affect the transaction, see *Chapter 8,*

 >   *“Multicurrency transactions.”*

-1. Enter or select item numbers, units of measure, and item quantities for the fulfillment order or invoice.
+12. Enter or select item numbers, units of measure, and item quantities for the fulfillment order or invoice.
 To view additional lines of information for each item, choose the hide and show button next to the Extended Price field.

 >   Only active items can be entered.
-You can continue processing if an item has
->   been inactivated, but you can’t change the quantity.
+You can continue processing if an item has been inactivated, but you can’t change the quantity.

->   If you’re using multiple bins and you change the site ID, quantity, or unit
->   of measure after selecting bins, lot numbers, or serial numbers for an item,
->   your previous bin, lot number, or serial number selections are discarded.
+>   If you’re using multiple bins and you change the site ID, quantity, or unit of measure after selecting bins, lot numbers, or serial numbers for an item, your previous bin, lot number, or serial number selections are discarded.

->   If an item has suggested sales items assigned to it for the document type,
->   the Suggest Sales Item Entry window opens when you press TAB to move to the
->   next line in the scrolling window.
-You can use the window to mark the
->   suggested sales items to add to the fulfillment order.
-You also can enter
->   the suggested quantity and the site ID for each suggested sales item.
+>   If an item has suggested sales items assigned to it for the document type, the Suggest Sales Item Entry window opens when you press TAB to move to the next line in the scrolling window.
+You can use the window to mark the suggested sales items to add to the fulfillment order.
+You also can enter the suggested quantity and the site ID for each suggested sales item.

->   To add an attachment to the item, select the item and choose the Attachment
->   Management icon to open the Document Attachment Management window.
+>   To add an attachment to the item, select the item and choose the Attachment Management icon to open the Document Attachment Management window.

->   To remove an item from the fulfillment order or invoice, select the item and
->   choose Edit \>\> Delete Row.
+>   To remove an item from the fulfillment order or invoice, select the item and choose Edit \>\> Delete Row.

->   *To change the shipping address for a single line item, select the item,
->   expand to the detail view of the scrolling window, and choose the Ship to
->   Address ID expansion button to open the Sales Ship To Address Entry window.
->   The changes will apply only to the current line item.*
+>   *To change the shipping address for a single line item, select the item, expand to the detail view of the scrolling window, and choose the Ship to Address ID expansion button to open the Sales Ship To Address Entry window.
+The changes will apply only to the current line item.*

-1. Enter the trade discount, freight, miscellaneous, and tax amounts for this fulfillment order or invoice.
+13. Enter the trade discount, freight, miscellaneous, and tax amounts for this fulfillment order or invoice.

->   Use the Trade Discount expansion button to open the Sales Trade Discount
->   Entry window, where you can enter or edit a trade discount for the document.
->   The discount can be a percentage or an amount.
-Use the freight and
->   miscellaneous expansion buttons to open the Sales Tax Schedule Entry window,
->   where you can select the tax details used to tax freight and miscellaneous
+>   Use the Trade Discount expansion button to open the Sales Trade Discount Entry window, where you can enter or edit a trade discount for the document.
+The discount can be a percentage or an amount.
+Use the freight and miscellaneous expansion buttons to open the Sales Tax Schedule Entry window, where you can select the tax details used to tax freight and miscellaneous amounts.
->   amounts.

 1. If you’re using extended pricing and a promotion exists for the item you entered, the Promotion Alert window will open, where you can select to apply